Carbon-Dev-Team/Public-Information/README.md

 # Carbon Dev Team - Public Information Repository

-Welcome to the official public information repository of [Your Company Name].
+Welcome to the official public information repository of [Carbon Dev Team].
 This repository is intended to provide open and accessible information about our company, projects, and related resources.

 ## Purpose

-This repository serves as a central hub for sharing public information and resources related to [Your Company Name].
+This repository serves as a central hub for sharing public information and resources related to [Carbon Dev Team].
 It includes documents, guides, images, and other materials that are publicly available for educational and informational purposes.

 ## Usage Guidelines

 - You are welcome to view, reference, and use the information and resources in this repository for non-commercial purposes.
 - Please do not misrepresent or claim ownership of the information provided here.
-- If you wish to share or distribute any information from this repository, please attribute it to [Your Company Name] and include a link to the original source.
+- If you wish to share or distribute any information from this repository, please attribute it to [Carbon Dev Team] and include a link to the original source.

 ## How to Contribute